denisebitca/festplayer/README.md

 Use some of the releases instead.

 ## About
-Festplayer is an open-source web server-localised music player made by [rdb-github](https://github.com/rdb-github) with planned remote use capabilities written with HTML, CSS, JS and PHP.
+Festplayer is an open-source web server-localised music player, that can be controlled remotely, written with HTML, Node.js, CSS, JS and PHP.
 It's not intended for actual day-to-day use, it's a project I'm writing for a future event.

 **Please be aware the project includes [getid3 v3](https://github.com/JamesHeinrich/getID3), and as such is subject to [the following licenses](https://github.com/JamesHeinrich/getID3/blob/master/license.txt).**

-**Please be aware the project also includes [howler.js](https://github.com/goldfire/howler.js) and [SimpleBar](https://github.com/Grsmto/simplebar), both subject to the [MIT License](https://opensource.org/licenses/MIT).**
+**Please be aware the project also includes [tingle](https://github.com/robinparisi/tingle), [howler.js](https://github.com/goldfire/howler.js) and [SimpleBar](https://github.com/Grsmto/simplebar), both subject to the [MIT License](https://opensource.org/licenses/MIT).**

 **Please be equally aware the project includes [material design icons](https://material.io/icons), which means that you may not package this project with any paid software or profit from it in anyway (even with the getid3 Commercial License).**